 As the sun was setting, people were taking a bunch of pictures around the location below and when they left, I was like “SCORE”!
 I rushed to the site to see what the excitement was all about and I noticed the amazing compositions all around me.
 I knew I only had moments to set up.
 As the sun went down, the sky blew up behind me and bam, happy Janice couldn’t stop taking HDR shots.

-Be patient…it’s worth it for you to experience the beauty after the sun sets.
+Be patient…it’s worth it for you to experience the beauty after the sunsets.

-Now I say unless… because Symmetrical Balanced landscapes are beautiful.
+Symmetrical Balanced landscapes are beautiful.
 The Watson Lake image above is a great example of symmetry.

-No more eye level shots.
-Unless…
+No more eye-level shots.

 Take us on a new journey.
 We all see landscapes at eye level.
 Shoot over or under your main focal point and you’ll have some punch to the story.